 Guess CEO Unexpectedly Steps Down

-After four years as the chief executive of Guess?, Inc., it was announced that Victor Herrero would be stepping down from the Los Angeles lifestyle clothing brand on Feb.
+After four years as the chief executive of Guess?, Inc., it was announced that Victor Herrero would be stepping down from the Los Angeles lifestyle-clothing brand on Feb.
 2.

 Taking over the top position will be Carlos Alberini, who left the company in 2010 to work for Restoration Hardware and Lucky Brand Inc., where he most recently was the chairman and chief executive.